-Vaping is on the rise especially among teens who are hitting their Juuls before, during and after class.
+Vaping is on the rise especially among teens who are hitting their Juuls before, during, and after class.
 This newfound adolescent experimentation has kicked off a renewed interest in the safety of vaping.
-Often touted as a safer alternative to cigarette smoking, there is a lot of hysteria and misconceptions surrounding vaping and its health effects.
+Often touted as a safer alternative to cigarette smoking, there is a lot of hysteria and misconception surrounding vaping and its health effects.
 Is vaping safe?
 We combed the recent medical and scientific literature to see what the latest science has to say.
 Here’s what we found.

 E-cig vapor contains fewer toxic substances than cigarette smoke does